-- Eligible applications include only new cancer prevention projects or expansion of previously funded obesity control/healthy living and survivor care projects. - The applicant must be a Texas-based entity, such as a community-based organization, health institution, government organization, public or private company, college or university, or academic health institution. - The applicant is eligible solely for the grant mechanism specified by the RFA under which the grant application was submitted. - The designated PD will be responsible for the overall performance of the funded project.
+- The applicant must be a Texas-based entity, such as a community-based organization, health institution, government organization, public or private company, college or university, or academic health institution. - The applicant is eligible solely for the grant mechanism specified by the RFA under which the grant application was submitted. - The designated Program Director (PD) will be responsible for the overall performance of the funded project.
 The PD must have relevant education and management experience and must reside in Texas during the project performance time. - The evaluation of the project must be headed by a professional who has demonstrated expertise in the field and who resides in Texas during the time that the project is conducted. - The applicant may submit more than 1 application, but each application must be for distinctly different services without overlap in the services provided.
 Applicants who do not meet this criterion will have all applications administratively withdrawn without peer review. - If an organization has a current CPRIT grant that is the same or similar to the prevention intervention being proposed, the applicant must explain how the projects are nonduplicative or complementary.

-- If the applicant or a partner is an existing Department of State Health Services (DSHS) contractor, CPRIT funds may not be used as a match, and the application must explain how this grant complements or leverages existing state and federal funds.
-DSHS contractors who also receive CPRIT funds must be in compliance with and fulfill all contractual obligations within CPRIT.
-CPRIT and DSHS reserve the right to discuss the contractual standing of any contractor receiving funds from both entities. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
+Duplicative applications will be administratively withdrawn. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
 However, collaborators who do not reside in Texas are not eligible to receive CPRIT funds.
+Collaborators should have specific and well-defined roles.
 Subcontracting and collaborating organizations may include public, not-for-profit, and for-profit entities.
-Such entities may be located outside of the State of Texas, but non-Texas-based organizations are not eligible to receive CPRIT funds. - An applicant is not eligible to receive a CPRIT grant award if the applicant PD, any senior member or key personnel listed on the grant application, or any officer or director of the grant applicant's organization or institution is related to a CPRIT Oversight Committee member. - An applicant organization is eligible to receive a grant award only if the applicant certifies that the applicant organization, including the PD, any senior member or key personnel listed on the grant application, or any officer or director of the grant applicant's organization (or any person related to 1 or more of these individuals within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation created to benefit CPRIT. - The applicant must report whether the applicant organization, the PD, or other individuals who contribute to the execution of the proposed project in a substantive, measurable way, (whether slated to receive salary or compensation under the grant award or not), are currently ineligible to receive federal grant funds because of scientific misconduct or fraud or have had a grant terminated for cause within 5 years prior to the submission date of the grant application. - CPRIT grants will be awarded by contract to successful applicants.
+Such entities may be located outside of the State of Texas, but non-Texas-based organizations are not eligible to receive CPRIT funds. - An applicant is not eligible to receive a CPRIT grant award if the applicant PD, any senior member or key personnel listed on the grant application, or any officer or director of the

+- grant applicant's organization or institution is related to a CPRIT Oversight Committee member. - An applicant organization is eligible to receive a grant award only if the applicant certifies that the applicant organization, including the PD, any senior member or key personnel listed on the grant application, or any officer or director of the grant applicant's organization (or any person related to 1 or more of these individuals within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation created to benefit CPRIT. - The applicant must report whether the applicant organization, the PD, or other individuals who contribute to the execution of the proposed project in a substantive, measurable way, (whether slated to receive salary or compensation under the grant award or not), are currently ineligible to receive federal grant funds because of scientific misconduct or fraud or have had a grant terminated for cause within 5 years prior to the submission date of the grant application. - CPRIT grants will be awarded by contract to successful applicants.
 CPRIT grants are funded on a reimbursement-only basis.
 Certain contractual requirements are mandated by Texas law or by administrative rules.
 Although applicants need not demonstrate the ability to comply with these contractual requirements at the time the application is submitted, applicants should make themselves aware of these standards before submitting a grant application.
 Significant issues addressed by the CPRIT contract are listed in section 6.
 All statutory provisions and relevant administrative rules can be found on the CPRIT website.